16hands/CodeKit2-deploy/README.md

 -----

-It pretty rough, but useful none the less, I have it installed in /usr/local/bin, where you will need to give it execute permissions ie chmod +x
+It pretty rough, but useful none the less, I have it installed in /usr/local/bin, where you will need to give it execute permissions

+`chmod +x /usr/local/bin/codekit-deploy.sh`

-its expects one arg which is teh remote (in rsync ssh form) for target directory, it uses Code
+its expects one arg which is the remote (in rsync ssh form) for target directory, it uses Code

 The script also adds / to insure rsync works on the files in local and target